MrRinkukumar/YoutubeClone-App/README.md

+# YoutubeClone
 # Advance React application
-" A Fitness application "
+" A YoutubeClone application "
-this is a advance website which is train the body builders with proper technique
+This is a Youtubeclone application which is use rapid api,s.
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).